 With its warm topping of tomatoes and cheese, this dinner is plenty rich and flavorful.
 Serve on top of fettuccine or zucchini noodles, or alongside steamed rice and vegetables.
 I actually like these more than their fussier cousin, chicken parmigiana!

-Bruschetta chicken cutlets are just what they sound like: thin cuts of chicken breast, seared and topped with diced tomatoes and lots of melty cheese.
+Bruschetta chicken cutlets are just what they sound like: thin cuts of chicken breast.
+When I say thin, I mean really thin — usually no more than a 1/4-inch thick — that’s the height of a paperclip standing on its side.
+For this recipe, we then sear them and top with diced tomatoes and lots of melty cheese.

 More Great Weeknight Italian Recipes!

 - Shrimp Pasta alla Vodka

 Look for chicken cutlets or thinly sliced chicken breasts next to the chicken breasts and tenders at the grocery store.
 If you have trouble finding them, you can also make your own by butterflying chicken breasts in half and pounding them flat.
 You want them to be only a 1/4-inch thick.

 Serve this chicken on top of fettuccine or zucchini noodles or alongside steamed rice and vegetables.